acsbendi/Build-SFML-For-Android-On-Windows/README.md

 You can install the newest version before building SFML, by executing `download-ndk-and-build-sfml.bat`.
 You can also specify where to install ndk, by providing an **absolute** path to the script.
 For example, if you want to install it in D:\Android, then you should run `download-ndk-and-build-sfml.bat D:\Android`.
 After downloading the NDK, this script will also run `build-sfml.bat` and thus build SFML.

+## Build type

+By default, these scripts build SFML in Debug mode.
+To build it in Release mode, you have to provide `--release` as the last argument to either `build-sfml.bat` or `download-ndk-and-build-sfml.bat`.
+For example, `build-sfml.bat D:\NVPACK\android-ndk-r19 --release`.

 ## Path to the downloaded SFML repository

 The script will download SFML to %userprofile%\SFML.
 For example, if your username is Foo, you will be able to find the downloaded SFML repository at C:\Users\Foo\SFML.